Leica CL vs Nikon D5

-The Leica CL (Typ 7323) and the Nikon D5 are two digital cameras that were announced, respectively, in November 2017 and January 2016.
+The Leica CL (Typ 7323) and the Nikon D5 are two digital cameras that were revealed to the public, respectively, in November 2017 and January 2016.
 The CL is a mirrorless interchangeable lens camera, while the D5 is a DSLR.
-The cameras are based on an APS-C (CL) and a full frame sensor.
-The Leica has a resolution of 24.1 megapixel, whereas the Nikon provides 20.7 MP.
+The cameras are based on an APS-C (CL) and a full frame (D5) sensor.
+The Leica has a resolution of 24.1 megapixels, whereas the Nikon provides 20.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5 is considerably larger (149 percent) than the Leica CL.
 Moreover, the D5 is substantially heavier (251 percent) than the CL.
 It is noteworthy in this context that the D5 is splash and dust-proof, while the CL does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 Concerning battery life, the CL gets 220 shots out of its BP-DC12 battery, while the D5 can take 3780 images on a single charge of its EN-EL18a power pack.
 As can be seen in the images above, the D5 has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.